help-me-mom/ng-mocks/README.md

 tested thing is.
 Therefore, with help of `MockBuilder` we can quite easily define a testing module, where everything in the module will be mocked except the tested thing: `MockBuilder(TheThing, ItsModule)`.

+MockBuilder tends to provide **a simple instrument to mock Angular dependencies**, does it in isolated scopes, and has a rich toolkit that supports:

+- respect of internal vs external declarations (precise exports)
+- detection and creation of mocked copies for root providers
+- replacement of modules and declarations in any depth
+- exclusion of modules, declarations and providers in any depth

 <details><summary>Click to see <strong>a code sample demonstrating ease of mocking in Angular tests</strong></summary>
 <p>